WELCOME!

 Russian (good)

-Countries lived and worked in: Singapore, Australia, USA, France, China.
+Countries lived and worked in: Canada, USA, Australia, Singapore, France, China.

 Countries I've done fieldwork in: India, Nepal